 Eclipse MicroProfile standalone server configuration

-The JBoss EAP XP 1.0 now provides additional standalone configuration files,
+JBoss EAP XP 1.0.0 provides additional standalone configuration files,

 Update standalone configurations with Eclipse MicroProfile subsystems and extensions